 Jackie Christensen Ph.D., has a passion for natural health and education.
 Her many achievements include earning a Bachelor of Science in Communication Sciences and Disorders from Minnesota State University, graduating on the Dean’s Honor List for the Master of Science in Holistic Health from the Global College of Natural Medicine, graduating from Mount Madonna’s Ayurveda Health Counselor program and earning a Ph.D. in Natural Medicine from the Kingdom College of Natural Health.
-Jackie served as a faculty member for the Global College of Natural Medicine and Vancouver Island College of Natural Wellness from 2005-2012, where she trained students to become nutritional consultants, herbalists, and holistic health practitioners.
+Jackie served as a faculty member for the Global College of Natural Medicine, Om Institute of Wellness, and Vancouver Island College of Natural Wellness from 2005-2012, where she trained students to become nutritional consultants, herbalists, and holistic health practitioners.
 Jackie currently has a private practice in Santa Cruz, CA and serves as a faculty member for the Northern Star Academy of Holistic Studies and Kingdom College of Natural Health.
 Jackie also works as an herbalist at the Mount Madonna Institute of Ayurveda where she compounds herbal formulas and creates herbal remedies.

 My goal as a holistic health provider is to reinvigorate the body and remove toxins that are blocking vital energy; aid the body in its natural course toward healing; assess the whole person, not just the symptoms and search for the underlying causes for imbalance.
 I believe that humans are individuals and each one is influenced by a multitude of factors including diet, exercise, genetics, attitudes and spiritual believes.
 Everyone is unique and each illness reflects an issue that is exclusive to that person.
 I am committed to using a wide variety of healing modalities and lifestyle options to help people utilize their internal resources, begin the healing process, and strengthen the mind, body, spirit connection.